spotify/dataprocxy/README.md

 Uses `gcloud` to set up a socksv5 proxy to the google cloud dataproc master node and opens a Chrome browser configured with this proxy to open pages of interest.
 Used experimentally at Spotify.

 # Install
-Clone this repository then `pip install .`.
+Installation through pip: `pip install dataprocxy` or alternatively, clone this repository then `pip install .`.

 # Code of Conduct
 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.